dotkernel/api/README.md

 Fixtures are used to seed the database with initial values and must be executed after migrating the database.

+> Before running the fixtures, we strongly recommend updating the initial passwords used for the first Admin and User records, defined in:
+>
+> - `src/Core/src/App/src/Fixture/AdminLoader.php` and
+> - `src/Core/src/App/src/Fixture/UserLoader.php`.
+>
+> These fixtures ship with well-known default passwords that are unsafe to keep in any environment reachable outside your local machine.

 To list all the fixtures, run:

 ```shell